• Skip to primary navigation

 Instructions

-• Place the chicken tenders between two layers of wax paper and pound them â…›-inch-thin.
+• Place the chicken tenders between two layers of wax paper and pound them ⅛-inch-thin.

-• Place the Parmesan in a shallow bowl.
-Dip the chicken pieces, one by one, into the Parmesan and press to coat.
+• Place the parmesan in a shallow bowl.
+Dip the chicken pieces, one by one, into the parmesan and press to coat.

 Notes

-My second tip is to make sure you use a nonstick skillet and a good one.
+• Make sure you use a nonstick skillet and a good one.
 If your nonstick skillet is five years old and scratched, the coating might stick to it and come off.

 Nutrition per Serving

-Serving: 3tenders | Calories: 341kcal | Carbohydrates: 1g | Protein: 49g | Fat: 12g | Saturated Fat: 6g | Sodium: 843mg
+Serving: 3 tenders | Calories: 341 kcal | Carbohydrates: 1 g | Protein: 49 g | Fat: 12 g | Saturated Fat: 6 g | Sodium: 843 mg

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Chicken Recipes

-• Greek chicken, sliced and served with lemon slices.
+• Greek chicken is served with lemon slices.

 Greek Chicken

-• Thai chicken salad served in a bowl.
+• Thai chicken salad is served in lettuce cups.

 Thai Chicken Salad

-• Moroccan chicken served in a white saucepan.
+• Moroccan chicken is served in a white saucepan.

 Moroccan Chicken

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating